ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agent_context.md

 !!! note
     All sc-event classes provided by sc-machine always belongs to `sc_event` class.

-### **CreateEventWaiter**
+### **GenerateEventWaiter**

-You can create waiter for some sc-event.
+You can generate waiter for some sc-event.
 It is useful when your agent should wait other agent.

 ```cpp
 ...